 How do I schedule my groups?

 Once you have your groups organized, send out permission slips to parents and coordinate available times with teachers.
+Download this editable permission slip for free!
 You also want to clarify if you will be picking the student up or calling them to your office.
 Check out this video for a call log and some other organization tips!

 How long should my group be?